RahulSChand/gpu_poor/README.md

 ### Purpose

 I made this to check if you can run a particular LLM on your GPU.
 Useful to figure out the following
-1. What quantization I should use
+1. What quantization I should use to fit any model on my GPU?
-2. What max context length my GPU can handle
+2. What max context length my GPU can handle?
+3. What kind of finetuning can I do?
+Full?
+LoRA?
+QLoRA?
-3. What max batch size I can use during finetuning
+4. What max batch size I can use during finetuning?
-4. What is consuming my GPU memory?
-What should I change to fit the LLM on my GPU
+5. What is consuming my GPU memory?
+What should I change to fit the LLM on my GPU?

 The output is the total vRAM & the breakdown of where the vRAM goes (in MB).
 It looks like below